vkbo/novelWriter.io/source/features.rst

       **Editor Focus Mode**

-      In :guilabel:`Focus Mode`, the editor covers the full window, hiding away the project tree and the view panel so you can focus on your text.
+      In **Focus Mode**, the editor covers the full window, hiding away the project tree and the view panel so you can focus on your text.

    .. grid-item::
       :padding: 1 0 3 0